CBPFGMS/cbpfgms.github.io/pbiobe/README.md

 - `"false"`: doesn't show the link.

 If the value is neither `"true" ` nor `"false"`, it defaults to `"false" `.

-**`data-year`**: defines the year depicted by the data visualisation when the page loads.
-The value has to be a string containing the year with century as a decimal number, such as:

- `"2019"`

-If the provided value is not a valid year the datavis will default to the current year.

-For the accepted values please refer to the data API.

-**`data-cbpf`**: defines the selected CBPFs when the page loads.
-For showing all CBPFs, set the value to `"all"`.
-For individual CBPFs set the value accordingly, such as:

-`"Yemen"`.

-For more than one CBPF separate the values with commas, such as:

-`"Yemen, Sudan, Iraq"`.

-For the accepted values, please refer to the data API.

-If the value is not a valid one it defaults to `"all"`.

 **`data-responsive`**: defines if the SVG stretches to the width of the containing element.
 Accepted values: